Write your text here...

 ramón jiménez cárdenas (b.
 Oaxaca, México.
 1996)

-jiménez cárdenas' practice is rooted in problematizing auto-ethnographical methods through object making, and installations that address design's influence in modernity.
+jiménez cárdenas' practice is rooted in problematizing auto-ethnographical methods.
+Through objects that aim to become products of shared cultural identity and installations, he addresses modernity as it spread beyond the west.
 His work is characterized by his exploration of the aesthetics of modernism as a colonial apparatus of separation.
 Interested in the representation and construction of the other, and the weaponization of desire.

 As an artist his work has been exhibited in venues such as the 5th Istanbul Design Biennial, Sullivan Galleries in Chicago, YNGSPC in Wisconsin, Jonald Dudd in NYC, Onomatopee Projects in Eindhoven, Salon Acme and Guadalajara 90210 in Mexico City, and the Amsterdam Ferry Festival.
 He has been involved in residencies at an other world, Rib Rotterdam, and EKWC.
 His SAIC graduation project, Mending Wall, is currently on display at the Museum of Applied Arts in Vienna (MAK).